ispras/qdt/README.md

 It has a set of heuristics referring to specific commits in QEMU Git history.
 `gitpython` package is used to analyze Git graph and get effective heuristics for the current QEMU version.
+It also required by breakpoint adjustment mechanism of gdbserver client.

 ```bash
 sudo pip install --upgrade gitpython